UniStuttgart-IKR/PlutoBoard.jl/docs/src/vite.md

 This can be replaced by other paths depending where your vite project is.

 To build the project, we just need to run `npm run build`, which will build everything, set correct urls and move files into `static/`.
 For testing use `npm run dev`, but be aware that PlutoBoard interface functions won't be available.
 Still great for designing though!

+## Running PlutoBoard

+PlutoBoard handles everything, so just run it as usual!
+And don't restart it when you run `npm run build`, just refresh the website and it will update!